jbrayton/Golden-Hill-HTTP-Library/README.md

     -> URLSessionDataTask
 ```

 The key difference between the two methods above is that the second has no JSON response interpreter.
 Instead it assumes the request is successful it gets a response with a 200, 201, 202, or 204 response code.
-It returns nothing to the caller.

-The parameters to these methods break down as follows:
+These are the parameters to these methods:

 **request**: The request to be submitted.